jthieffry/asaca-notes/Serverless and Application Services.md

 ## SQS
 * Public, fully managed, highly available queues.
 * Messages up to 256kb.
 If more, link to large data.
 * Received msg (acked by the receiver) are not directly deleted but hidden for VisibilityTimeout seconds.
+This param default to 30s.
+Min 0 max 12hr.
+Set per queue or per msg.
 * After receiver complete the processing, it explicitely delete the hidden message.
 * If he doesnt (bc processing failed for ex) the msg reapper on the queue.
 * Dead letter queues can be used for problem msg (ex if retry > 5).